 When selecting a curriculum, look for the best options that meet you and your children’s needs, making sure that it aligns with the legal guidelines for your state and will meet your state’s evaluation standards.

 Whether you choose to homeschool or stick with a traditional school setting, students will still need school supplies.
 Homeschoolers’ lists may look different than those from your neighborhood school, but looking for back-to-school sales will typically save parents money on these supplies.

-For parents who want to save ahead of time for school supplies, setting up a cash management account can be a good way to make sure the funds are there when they’re needed.
+For parents who want to save ahead of time for school supplies, setting up a checking and savings account can be a good way to make sure the funds are there when they’re needed.